 Both Turkey and Black Vultures are year-round residents in the Washington metro area.
-There are also migrant populations of both species passing through.
+Migrant populations of both species also pass through.

 Where to See Them in the Park